 Contributions - The System is financed by contributions from both the employees and the Town.
 Member contribution rates are established and may be amended by the State legislature while employer contribution rates are set by the System trustees based on an actuarial valuation.
 Group I members are required to contribute 7% of earnable compensation and group II members (police and fire) are required to contribute 11.55% and 11.80% respectively.
-For fiscal year 2022, the Town contributed 30.67% for police, 29.78% for fire and 13.75% for other employees.
-The contribution requirement for the fiscal year 2022 was \$1,698,131, which was paid in full.
+For the period of January 1, 2023 to June 30, 2023, the Town contributed 30.67% for police, 29.78% for fire and 13.75% for other employees.
+For the period of July 1, 2023 to December 31, 2023, the Town contributed 28.68% for police, 27.75% for fire and 13.27% for other employees.
+The contribution requirement for the fiscal year 2023 was \$1,746,372, which was paid in full.

 TOWN OF WINDHAM, NEW HAMPSHIRE

 NOTES TO THE BASIC FINANCIAL STATEMENTS

 AS OF AND FOR THE FISCAL YEAR ENDED

-DECEMBER 31, 2022
+DECEMBER 31, 2023

-Pension Liabilities, Pension Expense, Deferred Outflows of Resources, and Deferred Inflows of Resources Related to Pensions - At December 31, 2022 the Town reported a liability of \$17,100,459 for its proportionate share of the net pension liability.
-The net pension liability was measured as of June 30, 2022, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
+Pension Liabilities, Pension Expense, Deferred Outflows of Resources, and Deferred Inflows of Resources Related to Pensions - At December 31, 2023 the Town reported a liability of \$15,852,471 for its proportionate share of the net pension liability.
+The net pension liability was measured as of June 30, 2023, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
 The Town's proportion of the net pension liability was based on a projection of the Town's long-term share of contributions to the pension plan relative to the projected contributions of all participating towns and school districts, actuarially determined.
-At June 30, 2022, the Town's proportion was .30% which was the same as its proportion measured as of June 30, 2021.
+At June 30, 2023, the Town's proportion was 0.28% which was an decrease of 0.02% from its proportion measured as of June 30, 2022.

-For the year ended December 31, 2022, the Town recognized pension expense of \$1,556,257.
-At December 31, 2022 the Town reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources:
+For the year ended December 31, 2023, the Town recognized pension expense of \$1,989,361.
+At December 31, 2023 the Town reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources:

-Deferred Outflows of Resources Deferred Inflows of Resources Changes in proportion \$ 195,338 \$ 321,192 Changes in assumptions 909,608 - Net difference between projected and actual investment earnings on pension plan investments 648,085 - Differences between expected and actual experience 320,945 65,646 Contributions subsequent to the measurement date 859,659 - Total \$ 2,933,635 \$ 386,838
+Deferred Outflows of Resources Deferred Inflows of Resources Changes in proportion \$ 94,330 \$ 778,282 Changes in assumptions 417,229 - Net difference between projected and actual investment earnings on pension plan investments 229,254 - Differences between expected and actual experience 405,066 6,371 Contributions subsequent to the measurement date 930,900 - Total \$ 2,076,779 \$ 784,653

-The \$859,659 reported as deferred outflows of resources related to pensions results from the Town contributions subsequent to the measurement date will be recognized as a reduction of the net pension liability in the year ended December 31, 2023.
+The \$930,900 reported as deferred outflows of resources related to pensions results from the Town contributions subsequent to the measurement date will be recognized as a reduction of the net pension liability in the year ended December 31, 2024.
 Other amounts reported as deferred outflows of resources and deferred inflows of resources related to pensions will be recognized in pension expense as follows:

 Fiscal Year Ending

 December 31,

-2023 \$ 602,074
+2024 \$ 399,265

-2024 601,234
+2025 (529,985)

-2025 (372,300)
+2026 638,361

-2026 856,130
+2027 (146,415)

 Thereafter -

-Totals \$ 1,687,138
+Totals \$ 361,226

-Actuarial Assumptions - The collective total pension liability was determined by a roll forward of the actuarial valuation as of June 30, 2021, using the following actuarial assumptions which, accordingly apply to 2022 measurements:
+Actuarial Assumptions - The collective total pension liability was determined by a roll forward of the actuarial valuation as of June 30, 2021, using the following actuarial assumptions which, accordingly apply to 2023 measurements: